 Purpose

-The performance evaluation process gives a supervisor an opportunity to discuss performance goals with their employee and assess and review his or her performance with regard to those goals.
+The performance evaluation process gives a supervisor an opportunity to discuss performance goals with their employee and assess and review their performance with regard to those goals.
 Supervisors can then provide support to the employee in his or her professional development.
-Performance problems should be brought to the attention of the employee at the time of the occurrence to give him or her the opportunity to address the issue prior to the performance evaluation.
+Performance problems should be brought to the attention of the employee at the time of the occurrence to give them the opportunity to address the issue prior to the performance evaluation.